How To Use And Configure WordPress Widgets – Part 4

 Learn how to add and configure various useful WordPress widgets on your sidebar and how to create custom sidebar widgets …

-How To Use Widgets In WordPressIn Part One of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.
+How To Add And Configure Widgets In WordPressIn Part 1 of this step-by-step tutorial series, we explained how to use widgets in WordPress and in Part 2, you learned how to configure text widgets.

-In Part Three, we began configuring a number of commonly-used WordPress blog widgets.
+In Part 3, we began configuring various commonly-used widgets in WordPress.

-In this final section, we are going to complete the tutorial series by learning how to configure a few more useful WordPress sidebar widgets.
+In this final section, we will conclude this step-by-step tutorial series by configuring a few more commonly-used WordPress sidebar widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing